 - 1. All rules (pages 9-19) apply. - 2.
 Hatchery papers must be submitted as proof of healthy birds, or birds must be tested as described in health rules.
-Please check for lice before fair and treat if necessary. - a) All poultry exhibited at the county or state level will need to have a pullorum typhoid test or National Poultry Improvement Plan membership. - 3.
+Please check for lice before fair and treat if necessary. - All poultry exhibited at the county or state level will need to have a pullorum typhoid test or National Poultry Improvement Plan membership. - 3.
 Entries for the Broiler Premiere Class shall be brought to the fairgrounds on Thursday by 8 p.m.
 They will then be taken to be dressed by the committee. - 4.
 All exhibitors are required to help with the daily cleaning of the poultry barn. - 5.
-All poultry and fowl should have been hatched anytime in 2023 or 2024 except those shown in Cornish Cross and Broiler Premiere which are to be hatched after May 1. - 6.
+All poultry and fowl should have been hatched anytime in 2024 or 2025 except those shown in Cornish Cross and Broiler Premiere which are to be hatched after May 1. - 6.
 Trophies may be presented to:

-ar in prince in a process to the Grand Champion Broiler Premiere Class Grand Champion Egg Production Grand Champion Meat Type Grand Champion Domestic Specialty Grand Champion Other Fowl Classes Grand Champion Bantams
+Grand Champion Broiler Premiere Class Grand Champion Egg Production Grand Champion Meat Type Grand Champion Domestic Specialty Grand Champion Other Fowl Classes Grand Champion Bantams